 The 100 L has a little CA (Chromatic Aberration) visible in full frame corners.
 Very slight pincushion distortion is present - nothing to be concerned about for all but the most critical work.
 These two relatively minor issues represent the biggest negative image quality differences between the 100 L Macro IS and the Canon EF 100mm f/2.8 USM non-IS Macro Lens.
 These two lenses are more equal than different in terms of image quality - both are great.

 Some flare can be seen in 100 L images with strong back lighting.
-Here is a direct flare comparison with the older 100 macro:
+Use the site's flare tool to directly compare the 100 L IS Macro to the 100 Macro in this regard.

 The above comparison images were taken from a fixed camera position.
 You will notice that the IS L macro lens frames slightly tighter than the older macro lens.